hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ### OpenType contextual alternates

 The second required feature is OpenType contextual alternates.
-[Here's a great indepth guide to advanced contextual alternates for Glyphs](https://glyphsapp.com/learn/features-part-3-advanced-contextual-alternates).
+[Here's a great introductory guide to advanced contextual alternates for Glyphs](https://glyphsapp.com/learn/features-part-3-advanced-contextual-alternates).

 Contextual alternates makes characters "aware" of their adjacent characters.
 An example would be fonts that emulate continuous hand writing, where *how* a letter connects depends on which letter it connects to.
 There is a [nice article covering possible uses here](https://ilovetypography.com/2011/04/01/engaging-contextuality/).